AOR AR-DV1 "Digital

 is taken care of (if you need to deal with it), the next gremlin that

-can occur is receiver overloading on the HF bands.
+can occur is receiver overloading on the HF bands with any decent outdoor antenna.
 Actually behaved itself fairly well

 with the test 55-foot long wire antenna.
 But alas during peak “very